Wigner rotations and an apparent paradox in relativistic quantum information: Solution of the paradox

 To understand why this is the case, we can make use of the physical interpretation of the Wigner rotations recently given by us \cite{saldanha12a}, that says that these rotations are a consequence of the fact that different observers compute different quantization axes for a spin measurement.
 This interpretation is supported by a recent work from Palmer \textit{et al.} that presents a detailed analysis of the Stern-Gerlach measurement process in a relativistic setting \cite{palmer12}.
-To compute the Wigner rotation for the state of Eq. (\ref{state_z_s0}), we must describe how the spin measurement is made and consider how the moving observer describes the quantization axis of this measurement.
-Let us first consider a situation in which the state of Eq. (\ref{state_z_s0}) is obtained trough measurements on particle 2 directly, without considering particle 1.
+To compute the Wigner rotation for the state of Eq. (\ref{psi}) with the change of reference frame, we must describe how the spin measurement is made and consider how the moving observer describes the quantization axis of this measurement.
 To construct the state, one can make a spin measurement on a particle that propagates in the $+\bs{\hat{y}}$ direction with a Stern-Gerlach apparatus with magnetic field in the $+\bs{\hat{z}}$ direction, obtaining eigenvalue $+1$.
 After that, the particle is sent to a region that has a potential barrier that reflects its wavefunction and produces the standing wave pattern.
 In this case, the moving observer will describe the Wigner rotation for both momentum components of the wavefuntion, with values $+p\bs{\hat{y}}$ and $-p\bs{\hat{y}}$, as the one for a free particle with momentum $+p\bs{\hat{y}}$, since the spin measurement is made when the particle has momentum $+p\bs{\hat{y}}$ and the particle spin should not change with the reflection on the potential barrier.
 Analogously, if the spin measurement is made while the particle propagates in the $-\bs{\hat{y}}$ direction, the Wigner rotation is the one of a free particle with momentum $-p\bs{\hat{y}}$ for both momentum components.
 If, on the other hand, the particle is confined in a potential well with both momentum components $+p\bs{\hat{y}}$ and $-p\bs{\hat{y}}$ while the spin measurement is made, the quantization axis is given by the average field seen by the particle, such that no Wigner rotation occurs with the change of reference frame.